30 April 2025

 4. ISBs will be able to enrol new learners until other providers are set up to deliver work-based learning.

-Many thanks to those of you who have joined us in providing feedback during the Government’s consultation process.
-We will continue to provide updates on this page as the details around this new model are worked out.
+We will continue to provide updates on this page as the details around this new work-based learning model are worked out.
 If you have any comments or questions for MITO, please email us at info@mito.org.nz.